This document outlines APIs that OpenComputers operating systems should attempt to implement.

 component.list([type: string[, exact: boolean]]): iterator

-Returns an iterator over all installed components in the computer. type
+Returns an iterator over all installed components in the computer. type and exact do what they say on the tin.

 component.isAvailable(type: string): boolean